qwertie/learn-react/docs/index.md

 ### Topics:

 - Part 1: Overview of the JavaScript Ecosystem
-- Part 2: Installing tools; setting up a simple file server with React/Preact front-end; how to make the computer recompile your code automatically.
+- Part 2: Installing tools; four different ways you could set up your React/Preact project; how to make the computer recompile your code automatically.
 - Part 3: Understanding React

 Part 1: Overview of the JavaScript Ecosystem